 SearchFilter#

-allows you to filter efficiently a list of items with several
+The SearchFilter allows you to filter efficiently a list of items with several

-common SQL operators (such as =
+common SQL operators (such as =, IN, EXISTS, LIKE, etc) using

 readable query parameter keys.
 You can filter on nested relations/properties with